thomas-melville/myNotes/General/Career_Development/onap/tosca.md

 A rendering of TOSCA which aims to provide a more accessible syntax as well as a more concise and incremental expressiveness of the TOSCA DSL
 It is a subset of the TOSCA v1.0 XML spec

+## interaction with VNFM

+The tosca file is parsed by the VNFM
+This information is used to instantiate an instance of the product.
+Resources, files and lifecycle operations, ...